Data Protection Declaration of the European Cetacean Society (ECS)

 3. Web Shop

-The ECS offers you the opportunity to shop online for merchandise articles that were not sold during the conferences.
-For the implementation of the contractual agreement, we need your name, affiliateion, postal address and an e-mail address.
+The ECS will offer you the opportunity to shop online for merchandise articles that were not sold during the conferences.
+For the implementation of these contractual agreements, we need your name, affiliation, postal address and e-mail address.

 You shall have the opportunity to register via the website for the ECS newsletter and for membership.
 In order for us to process your inquiry, we need your surname, your forename and your e-mail address.
 Only then after the successful completion of a double opt-in process will we send our newsletter to you or register you as a user.
 At any time, you will have the option of reviewing your Declaration of Consent or unsubscribing from the newsletter.
 Corresponding links are provided in each accompanying e-mail to our newsletter, but also in the footer of the website.
 In the event that you unsubscribe from the newsletter, we shall promptly delete your data from our newsletter recipient list.
 The European Commission imposes certain requirements for the effectiveness of an electronic consent as it is used for registering for the newsletter.
 This also includes the logging of your Declaration of Consent.
 Thus, we log the date and time of day of the consent, the text of the Declaration of Consent, whether the check box was ticked, your e-mail address, your surname and your forename and affiliation.
 We likewise log the date and time of day of the click on the confirmation link as well as the link in the confirmation e-mail.
 We collect and save these data exclusively for fulfilling the prescribed legal standards for the electronic consent of the General Data Protection Regulation.

 As a service the ECS offers mailing lists ECS-TALK and ECS-STUDENTS.
 Both are hosted by jiscmail.
 The ECS does not hold any data of these lists on our servers and therefore these personal information are given to jiscmail on a voluntary basis by each user and have to be treated independent of the ECS website data.